 Most of the companies are small and/or midsized firms that operate on a national level.
 Only a dozen or so large hydraulic engineering companies are active on a truly European or global scale.
 The Netherlands is particularly strong in this sector.

 The many vessel types used in hydraulic engineering include trailing-suction hopper dredgers, cutter-suction dredgers, backhoes, floating grab cranes, pontoons and floating sheerlegs.

 Collective bargaining agreements

 Nautilus has collective bargaining (recognition) agreements (CBAs) with several companies in this sector, and in the Netherlands Nautilus has a CBA (CAO Waterbouw) which covers the entire Dutch sector.
-For company-specific bulletins and other documents for members, please log in to the Members area.
-There is more about how collective bargaining works on the We organise and We negotiate pages.
+Individual CBAs include the following companies:

 - Boskalis Westminster

 - Cemex UK Marine

 - Hanson Ship Management